chandur626/ClassMateBot/CONTRIBUTING.md

 - Maintain the projects quality.

-- Fix problems that are important to users.
+- Fix problems that are important to users (in this case, students and professors/TAs who are using this bot for educational enhancement)

 - Enable a sustainable system for the projects maintainers to review contributions